damamitesh/wp2.3_Guideline-for-documentation-of-OSH-design-reuse/Documentation/3. Design/Functional model/README.md

   ```

 #### *Example of functional requirements*:
-*Functional decomposition of service that ADD-ONS of XYZ cargo provides for the food producers to preserve the quality of food in* [XYZ CARGO ADD-ONS](https://projects.opennext.eu/@xyz-cargo-add-ons/xyz-cargo-add-ons)

-*To maintain the quality of food, the physical requirement is a refrigerator that has two functions including cooling down and temperature preserving.*
+*Functional decomposition of service that ADD-ONS of XYZ cargo provides for the food producers to preserve the quality of food in [XYZ CARGO ADD-ONS](https://projects.opennext.eu/@xyz-cargo-add-ons/xyz-cargo-add-ons) by a refrigerator including cooling down and temperature preserving.*

   ```
-  - Functional requirements (FR)
+  - Functional requirements (FR) consist:
     - FR1: To maintain the quality of food, food producer needs to main the material at cold temperature (between 3 °C and 10 °C) for short-term preservation (3h) or long-term preservation (24h).
     - FR2: ADD-ONS shall fix the internal ADD-ONS temperature for 7 °C.
     - FR3: To create a cold ambient in the cooling down system, the ADD-ONS shall compress the low temperature and pressured gas to start the cooling cycle.